newrelic/newrelic-browser-agent-examples/README.md

 If you would like to contribute to this project, review [these guidelines](./CONTRIBUTING.md).

 To all contributors, we thank you!
 Without your contribution, this project would not be what it is today.
-We also host a community project page dedicated to [Project Name](<LINK TO https://opensource.newrelic.com/projects/...
-PAGE>).

 ## License
-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+New Relic Browser Agent examples is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
->[If applicable: The [project name] also uses source code from third-party libraries.
-You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]